devstream-io/devstream/docs/plugins/harbor.md

 ### 3.1 Quickstart

+The following content is an example of the "tool file".

+For more information on the main config, the tool file and the var file of DevStream, see [Core Concepts Overview](../core-concepts/core-concepts.md#1-config) and [DevStream Configuration](../core-concepts/config.md).

 For a local testing and developing purpose, we can deploy Harbor quickly using the minimal config as follows:

 ```yaml